Angel-D-V-Crawford/markdown-previewer/README.md

 # Markdown Previewer

 Made with React.
-The markdown previewer updates on realtime while writing.
+The markdown previewer updates on realtime while writing.<br/>
 Project from the freecodecamp's Front End Development Libraries Certification

 ## Screenshot